This keto cinnamon rolls recipe isn’t your average pastry!

 - Allow cinnamon rolls to cool in the pan completely.

-- Add 1/2 teaspoon vanilla extract and 1/2 cup powdered erythritol, and continue to mix until well combined.
+- Add vanilla extract (1/2 teaspoon) and powdered erythritol (1/2 cup), and continue to mix until well combined.

 - Once the cinnamon rolls have cooled, spread frosting over the top.
 (Only put frosting on the cinnamon rolls you plan to eat immediately, as this will get messy when you reheat!)
 Enjoy!